keptn/keptn.github.io/content/docs/0.5.0/usecases/self-healing-with-keptn/index.md

 ### Watch self-healing in action

-After approximately 15 minutes the *Prometheus Alert Manager* will send out an alert since the service level objective is not met anymore.
+After approximately 15 minutes, the *Prometheus Alert Manager* will send out an alert since the service level objective is not met anymore.

-1. To verify that an alert was fired, select the "Alerts" view where you should see that the alert `cpu_usage_sockshop_carts` is in the `firing` state:
+1. To verify that an alert was fired, select the *Alerts* view where you should see that the alert `cpu_usage_sockshop_carts` is in the `firing` state:

     {{< popup_image
         link="./assets/alert-manager.png"